raineroviir/react-redux-socketio-chat/README.md

 * small profile page for users
 * link accounts together for fb/local users
 * install redux-local storage so on refresh we don't ping the server
-* when changing channels, we need a new request to fetch messages that were new.